vertis/vertis-io/_posts/2024-01-26-how-singlefile-transformed-my-obsidian-workflow.md

 SingleFile, true to its name, allows for downloading webpages as single files and offers much more.
 Key features include the ability to upload files to a git repository and an 'Infobar' linking back to the original page.

+Snapshotting web content helps maintain access to information even when web pages change or disappear.
+This approach helps mitigate reliance on the Wayback Machine, which has a sadly incomplete coverage.
+In the same way that companies create mirrors of open-source packages to protect against their disappearance, I'm creating a mirror of the web content I find valuable.

 Each file added to my [permanent-web-snapshots](https://github.com/vertis/permanent-web-snapshots) repository triggers a static site deployment to Vercel.
 I consciously chose not to store this content directly in my Obsidian repository to avoid the previous issue of cluttering.
 By maintaining the content externally, I preserve the organized and curated nature of my primary notes while still having easy access to the broader information.

 Regularly, I review the content added to this system.
 I don't feel like I'm qualified to talk about the next stage, but I try to distill the information, extract insights, and weave them into my knowledge system.
 Linking back to my permanent web version.
 It's working well so far.